 The idea for a Polish Language Centre for foreigners first came up in 2005 in Vienna, thanks to my encounters with other students who were interested in studying Polish.

-After coming to Poland it turned out that here in Silesia some were also keen to learn, and get to know this difficult but intriguing language.
-Having met people from all over the world I realised that it’s not just studying languages that makes people start to feel at home in a foreign country.
+After coming to Poland it turned out that here in Silesia some were also keen to learn and get to know this difficult but intriguing language.
+Having met people from all over the world I realised that it’s not just studying languages that makes people feel at home in a foreign country.

 Self-confidence also comes from getting to know the culture, the people and other foreigners who find themselves in a similar situation.
 This realisation planted an idea in my head that people could learn Polish in shops, at the pubs, in government offices – wherever one can meet and get to know people and at the same time take care of official business.

 Headmaster of Centrum Języka Polskiego dla Obcokrajowców PolishNow.